 Opening Hours: 10.00-22.00

-Free Shuttle Boats operate from the following piers –
+Free Shuttle Boats run from the following piers –

 Sathorn Pier (Saphan Taksin BTS exit 2), Cat Building Pier, Si Phraya Pier, Ratchawong Pier (Chinatown).

 Boat to Sathon departs Icon Siam from pier 1.